Astro Space UX Design System

 VERSION 7 RELEASED OCTOBER 2022

-The Astro Space UX Design System (Astro UXDS), created and stewarded by Rocket Communications, enables developers and designers to build rich applications for the United States Space Force.
-Developed using best practices and established interaction patterns, Astro’s designs are based on user-centered research into the functions and capabilities required for applications used in space operations.
+The Astro UX Design System (Astro UXDS), created and stewarded by Rocket Communications, enables consistent development of rich applications for the United States Space Force.
+Developed using best practices and established interaction patterns, Astro’s guidance and components are based on user-centered research into the functions and capabilities required for applications used in space-based operations.

 THE PROBLEM